isaachcamp/msc-labbooks/era5_analysis/week10.md

 ##### Short-Scale Variance Anomalies

-Another textbook SAM pattern is seen, with alternating negative and positive annuli extending from the Antarctic.
+Another textbook SAM pattern is seen, with alternating negative and positive annuli emanating from Antarctica.
 Negative correlations are centred over the pole, although relatively weak.
 A ring of positive correlations is found around 60S -- approximately over the mean height zero correlation line -- with three highs centred in the same locations as the highs for mean height anomalies, in the Indian, Atlantic and Pacific oceans.
 A further band of negative correlations are located equatorward, with a similar longitudinal pattern of three extrema in roughly the same locations, though less distinct.
 Where reductions in correlation values are found for mean height anomalies, so too are the found for the short-scale variance anomalies.
 Absolute correlation values are lower however, positive and negatives reaching a maximum/minimum of around 0.4 and -0.3 respectively.

 #### SOI